marvinisaac/bootcamp/topics/git-new-project.md

     - Instead of specifying a file name, the `.` option can be used to add all changes to the staging area
 - `git commit`
     - Prepares a commit and uses a Nano editor to edit the commit message
-    - The `-m <message>` option can be used to set the commit message without opening Nano
+    - The `-m "<message>"` option can be used to set the commit message without opening Nano
-    - The `-m <message>` option can be used multiple times, adding a new paragraph for every use
+    - The `-m "<message>"` option can be used multiple times, adding a new paragraph for every use
 - `git remote add <name> <url>`
     - Add a remote repo to the project
 - `git push`